AgneCaunt/ledger-polkadot/docs/User guide.md

   - [Nano S](https://support.ledger.com/hc/en-us/articles/360002731113-Update-Ledger-Nano-S-firmware?docs=true)
   - [Nano X](https://support.ledger.com/hc/en-us/articles/360013349800-Update-Ledger-Nano-X-firmware?docs=true)
 - Ledger Live is [ready to use](https://support.ledger.com/hc/en-us/articles/360006395233-Take-your-first-steps).
 - A web-browser is installed.
-We have tested with Google Chrome and Firefox.
+We have tested with Google Chrome and Brave.
+Firefox is known not to support it due to lack of support for WebUSB.

 ## App Installation